 When Vishvamitra understood how Indra had tricked him, he flew into a rage.
 However, he loved Menaka deeply and also knew the true extent of her feelings for him.
 So he told her that she would be separated from him forever.
 Menaka was very proud of her youth and beauty.

 Gayatri Mantra is regarded as the highest and most powerful Hindu prayer.
 Brahmarishi Vishvamitra is said to have found the sacred Gayatri Mantra.
 It is a verse from a sukta of the Rigveda, and Gayatri is the name of the Vedic meter in which the verse is composed.

 Aum Bhur Bhuvah Svah Tat Savitur Varenyam Bhargo Devasya Dheemahi

 Dhiyo Yo Nah Prachodayat

 Vishvamitra had faced numerous difficulties along his journey towards becoming a Brahmarishi.
-This made him mellow, freeing him up of his greed, jealousy, anger, and all other negative emotions.
+This made him mellow, freeing him from his greed, jealousy, anger, and other negative emotions.
 Once a Brahmin tried his level best to bother him and make him angry.
-But Vishvamitra continued to remain calm and smiling throughout; thus proving that he had gained complete control over his emotions and passions.
+But Vishvamitra remained calm and smiling throughout, thus proving that he had gained complete control over his emotions and passions.

-After facing thousands of years of massive problems, Vishvamitra was finally conferred the title of Brahmarishi, by both Lord Brahma and Rishi Vasishtha.(Last Updated On: July 25, 2020)
+After facing thousands of years of massive problems, Vishvamitra was finally conferred the title of Brahmarishi by both Lord Brahma and Rishi Vasishtha.(Last Updated On: August 11, 2021)